Published 20:46 IST, June 5th 2020

 Advertisement

 An earlier push to pass security legislation was shelved after massive Hong Kong street protests against it in 2003.
-However, Beijing appeared to lose patience after months of sometimes violent anti-government protests in Hong Kong last year that China said was an attempt to split territory off from rest of country.
+However, Beijing appeared to lose patience after months of sometimes violent anti-government protests in Hong Kong last year that China said was an attempt to split the territory off from the rest of the country.

 Advertisement